DataDog/datadog-ci/src/commands/measure/README.md

 ### Supported providers

-The metric command only works for the following CI providers: Buildkite, CircleCI, GitHub, GitLab, Azure Pipelines and Jenkins.
+The measure command only works for the following CI providers: Buildkite, CircleCI, GitHub, GitLab, Azure Pipelines and Jenkins.
 If used in any other provider it will fail.

 ### End-to-end testing process